-1. COURSE INFORMATION Course Number:
+1. COURSE INFORMATION

-First semester course will be taught:

-Course Title:

-Abbreviated title to appear in registration bulletin (20 or less characters):

-Credits, or min-max for variable (e.g. 1-4):

-Course Hours:

-Lecture Hours:

-Laboratory (Or Viewing) Hours:

-Other Hours:

-Anticipated Maximum Enrollment:

-Semester(s) offered:

-Instructor(s):

-Course Description (1-2 paragraphs):

-Is proposed course similar in content to courses offered in other departments or programs?
-Yes No

-If yes, please indicate which course(s) and include a statement from the department(s) involved concerning this overlap and how it will be resolved:

-Course Justification (1 paragraph):

-Why are you suggesting this course be added to the American Studies curriculum?
+Course number: Course title: Abbreviated title to appear in registration bulletin (20 or fewer characters): Credits or min-max for variable (e.g. 1-4): Course hours: Lecture hours: Laboratory (e.g., film screening, etc.) hours: Other hours: Instructor(s): Course description (1-2 paragraphs): Is proposed course similar in content to courses offered in other departments or programs?
+Yes No If yes, please indicate which course(s) and include a statement from the department(s) involved concerning this overlap and how it will be resolved.
+Course justification (1 paragraph): Why are you suggesting this course be added to the American Studies curriculum?
 Who might the audience be for such a course?
 Why will this course draw students?

-Course Syllabus

-Attach a draft of the syllabus for the course you are proposing to this form.
+Course syllabus: Attach a draft of the syllabus for the course you are proposing to this form.
+2. GENERAL INFORMATION Individual submitting this application: Email: Phone:

-2. GENERAL INFORMATION:

-Individual Submitting this Application:

-Email:

-Phone: